Create new project

 Designer wrap up

 Storyboards can be a much easier way of designing your app than an otherwise all code based approach.
-Xamarin provides some further resources for working with Storyboards, so if you want some more advanced information it's a good resource.
+Xamarin provides further resources for working with Storyboards, so if you want some more advanced information it's a good resource.
 We'll continue to explore other new options for interacting with designers in ComponentOne Xamarin Editon.